richstokes/python-objectviewer/README.md

 ## Setup
-On the project you wish to debug, install `debugpy`:
+On the project you wish to debug, install [debugpy](https://github.com/microsoft/debugpy):
 `pipenv install debugpy`